Body

 Privacy and Confidentiality

-The privacy and confidentiality of Illinois graduates is respected and protected as data is collected, analyzed, and reported.
-All data efforts related to the Illini Success initiative adhere to the University of Illinois' guidance to privacy and confidentiality.
-A very limited number of Illini Success team members are granted access to the data and all personally identifying information is removed from presentations of data.
-To further protect confidentiality, outcomes data is only reported in aggregate for groups of ten graduates or more.
-When there are fewer than ten employed graduates and fewer than five graduates reporting a salary in one year’s data, responses are combined with those from the class of the previous year to provide salary information while protecting the confidentiality and privacy of survey respondents.
-If sufficient numbers cannot be reached by combining two years of data, salary information is not presented in the report.
-When fewer than five graduates report a signing bonus, dashes are used to indicate that signing bonus information cannot be shared.
+The privacy and confidentiality of Illinois graduates are respected and protected as data is collected, analyzed, and reported.
+All data efforts related to the Illini Success initiative adhere to the University of Illinois’ privacy and confidentiality guidance.
+A very limited number of Illini Success team members are granted access to the data, and all personally identifiable information is removed from data presentations.
+To further protect confidentiality, outcomes data is reported only in aggregate for groups of 10 graduates or more.

 Terms and Categories

-- Employed, which includes: (a) working full-time, (b) working part-time, and (c) engaged in military service
+• Employed, which includes: (a) working full-time, (b) working part-time, and (c) engaged in military service

-- Continuing education
+• Continuing education

-- Seeking, which includes: (a) seeking employment, and (b) seeking education
+• Seeking, which includes: (a) seeking employment, and (b) seeking education

-“I’d rather not answer” is treated similar to a non-response to the question.
-Little detail is lost in combining groups.
-For example, in the employment section, typically small percentages of respondents pursue military careers (<1%) or part-time employment (1%).
-Graduates are able to select responses regarding their post-graduation plans in two ways.
+Graduates can select responses regarding their post-graduation plans in two ways.
 First, they select all statuses that apply to them.
-For example, a graduate may report both working full-time and being engaged in volunteer work in the community.
+For example, a graduate may report both working full-time and engaging in volunteer work in the community.
 Second, graduates are asked to select one primary status that best represents their main focus after graduation.
 Continuing the example, the graduate may identify working full-time as a primary status.
 The annual reports focus on graduates’ primary statuses.

 Further, the annual reports identify graduates who have “secured a first destination” following graduation.
 This is defined as obtaining employment, enrolling in a continuing education program, and/or engaging in volunteer service as a primary status after graduation.